SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 #### The Qrexec Policy

 For each Qrexec service,
-we must also specify a [Qrexec policy] to whitelist RPC calls from specific VMs.
+we must also specify a Qrexec policy to whitelist RPC calls from specific VMs.
 In this case,
-since we only want communication from $\sysusb$ to $\DomZ$, the Qrexec policy is quite straightforward:
+since we a single source VM and a single target VM, the Qrexec policy is quite straightforward:

 ```text {% raw %}